If I were your fitness business marketing consultant… the very first thing I would ask of you is this.

 Honestly, the movie serves as a perfect metaphor for what’s going on in the fitness business right now.
 And, why some fitness businesses are wildly successful and why some are headed for financial failure.

-Moneyball is how I would ask you to start thinking about your business — regardless of whether it’s personal training or a club environment.
+Moneyball is how I would ask you to start thinking about your business — regardless of whether it’s personal training, health coaching, a studio or a club environment.

 How to Win

 There’s a part in the movie where Pete explains to Billy that for decades, baseball has been looking at all the wrong indicators.
 And, that traditional baseball looked at “Player Talent” as a way to win championships.
 He went on to explain that you don’t win games with “players.”
 You win games with “runs.”

 So, let’s apply this same analogy to the fitness business.
 You don’t grow a fitness business chasing “new members.”
 You grow a fitness business by generating “cash flow and net profits.”
 I’ve written about this before.

 You gotta love the part where all the team scouts and managers are sitting around a table discussing players.
 These guys have lived baseball their whole lives.
 It’s in their blood.
 Seasoned pros.
 And they are set in their ways.
 They absolutely refuse to “open-up” their thinking.

 As I watched this segment, it reminded me of how our industry continues to pursue business success through chasing new clients and new members instead of developing new ways to generate more money.